Dr. Anu Bajaj FAQs

 - Focusing on long-term maintenance after healing

+Other factors to consider in preparation include having a healthy diet high in protein and a good strength training program to assist with recovery.
 A strong recovery plan usually starts before surgery day.
 The more stable and prepared you are going in, the easier it is to protect the result afterward.

 Labiaplasty FAQs